bas-innovations/superlogin/README.md

 Changes:

+* 2020-03-13: Update deprecated db.request to db.fetch, thanks to @maxcodefaster.
+Version bump to 1.3.1
 * 2019-10-29: Fixed unintelligible error message when unavailable endpoint is requested.
 * 2019-10-29: Fixed lib/local.js, which improperly used config.authStrategies instead of config.getItem('authStrategies').